dylanpoch/Condenscreen-v1.2/Demo/README.md

 # CondenScreen Demo Workflow
+## To access the associated dataset for this demo, see: [CondenScreen Demo Data](https://zenodo.org/records/17703047)
 This folder contains a complete demonstration of the CondenScreen high-throughput screening analysis pipeline.
 Follow these steps to process demo data and reproduce the results shown in `DemoData.xlsx`.

 ## Workflow Overview